HELVE/BLACKBOX/README.md

 # HELVE AVR / BLΛCKBOX
 **Experimental Interactive Art & Technology Museum + Habitation Module**

+## Iteration 01_
+Make an interactive VR version of the Blackbox for people to visit (similar to Crows Crows Crows Museum).
+Include Helve HQ headquarters where I can spend time in VR and think about projects - it could contain private project databases.
+Definitely will hold seasonal events with various types of exhibitions (photo, video, interactive, vj).
+Hitech Crime concerts would be another location somewhere deep underground?
+Not sure.
+Offsite at least.
+Include lots of Easter Eggs and hidden information with every release/update.

 Today I had a dream I was a head of an interactive art museum experiment called Helve AVR Blackbox.
 I lived and created projects in that box.
 Only opened up for a couple of unique exhibitions several times a year for huge profit margins, which in turn allowed me to research tech for extended periods of time.

 Woke up and made a mental sketch of that lovely 200m-high dark room structure with giant top bottom ceiling screens and mirror floors (something like ARTECHOUSE).